TeraSky-OSS/gke-pd-label-controller/README.md

 - A Google Cloud Platform (GCP) project.
 - A Google Kubernetes Engine (GKE) cluster.
+- A container registry repository to host the Controller Docker image.
 - `kubectl` configured to communicate with your GKE cluster.
 - Python 3.9+ and `pip` installed for local development and testing.